ruediger/help.github.com/_posts/2009-06-25-moving-a-repo.markdown

 categories: repos
 ---

 This guide details the process of moving a repo to another account.
-There are two ways to do this: manually cloning and pushing to a new repo, or forking the repo and changing the network's root.

 Organizations
 -------------